• Incorporation

 AdvantagesDisadvantages❌

 Tax-efficient.
-All businesses in Luxembourg admittedly enjoy a great tax system.Complex administration.
-It is quite complicated to set up, needs a notary and detailed association articles
+Favorable tax regulations.Complex administration.
+It is quite complicated to set up, needs a notary and detailed association articles.

 Converting an SCA to another type of business